archeofoss/archeofoss/2022/press-kit.md

 We are welcoming original proposals from both community members and external scholars or professionals willing to discuss research questions and experience and stimulate further discussion of specific topics.

-As well-known, the ArcheoFOSS international conference is traditionally focused on the dissemination of archaeological projects following the Open Science paradigm: open source software tools, open formats and open methodology both for investigation and dissemination.
+As is well-known, the ArcheoFOSS international conference is traditionally focused on the dissemination of archaeological projects following the Open Science paradigm: open source software tools, open formats and open methodology both for investigation and dissemination.
 Panellists, therefore, should clearly state how their proposal meets one or more of the following topics:

 - Use and reuse of open software in archaeological case studies.
 - Creation of open data and development and use of open formats.
 - Development of open source software tools and innovative open processes in archaeological investigation.

-Further information are available at: https://archeofoss.org/2022/call-for-panels
+Further information is available at: https://archeofoss.org/2022/call-for-panels

 ## Testo lungo di annuncio della chiamata per _panel_, in italiano